-

 - the sources of information the OAIC will consider in seeking to identify both systemic issues and serious issues that can be targeted for privacy or CDR regulatory action.

-When making a decision as to whether or not to exercise a regulatory power, the OAIC will be guided by the Privacy regulatory action policy, the CDR regulatory action policy or My Health Records Enforcement Guidelines as appropriate.
+When making a decision as to whether or not to exercise a regulatory power, the OAIC will be guided by the Privacy regulatory action policy, the CDR regulatory action policy, My Health Records Enforcement Guidelines or Digital ID Regulatory Strategy as appropriate.
 This guide is not intended to prescribe the circumstances in which the OAIC will exercise its regulatory powers nor the way it will use them.
 However, it should provide broad guidance to regulated entities as to the OAIC’s approach to the exercise of its regulatory powers.

 [1] For example, Part VIIC Division 5 of the Crimes Act 1914 (Cth) confers on the Commissioner regulatory powers in relation to spent convictions.